Approximate Gibbs Sampler for Efficient Inference of Hierarchical Bayesian Models for Grouped Count Data: Experiments

 \subsection{Results}

 The performances of NUTS and AGS under different datasets are summarized in Table~\ref{tab:results_simulated_datasets} (synthetic datasets) and Table~\ref{tab:results_real_datasets} (real datasets).
 On both the synthetic and real datasets, AGS consistently outperforms NUTS in the average sampling time, especially when the size of the datasets is large.
 Depending on the dataset, the improvement in the average inference speed can be greater than one order of magnitude.
 This observation shows that using the Gaussian approximation to avoid the evaluation of complex conditional posterior can significantly boost the sampling speed.
 However, for all the datasets except for power outage dataset P1, the sampling efficiency of AGS is significantly lower than that of NUTS because the effective sample size obtained from AGS is much lower than that from NUTS.
 The relatively low inference efficiency of AGS does not compromise the accuracy of parameter estimates.
 In all the examined datasets, $R^2$ and RMSE have comparable values for both AGS and NUTS.
-The inference accuracy is better (higher $R^2$ and lower RMSE) for AGS for all the synthetic datasets while in eight out of the thirteen (about 62\%) real datasets, AGS has slightly higher $R^2$ and lower RMSE.
+The inference accuracy is better (higher $R^2$ and lower RMSE) for AGS across all the synthetic datasets except for S14 where the RMSE of NUTS is marginally smaller than that of AGS.
+In eight out of the thirteen (about 62\%) real datasets, AGS has slightly higher $R^2$ and lower RMSE.
 In particular, the results on the Covid test data show that as long as a significant percentage of counts are not all very small counts, then the proposed approximate Gibbs sampler can outperform the NUTS in predictive accuracy.
 Overall, it can be concluded that AGS significantly decreases the computational load by allowing for faster sampling without compromising the accuracy of the estimates.